 |Money Market Account||0.25% APY||$2500|

 Texas First State Bank has several deposit products including savings accounts, checking accounts and money market accounts to give you many options to manage your money.
-Texas First State Bank does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
+Texas First State Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Texas First State Bank's CD rates are fair compared to the average U.S. bank.Back to Overview
+Texas First State Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a Texas First State Bank Near Me

-Texas First State Bank has six physical branches across the U.S.Back to Overview
+Texas First State Bank has six locations across the U.S.Back to Overview